Randy Arozarena Player Props: Rays vs. Padres

 Randy Arozarena At The Plate

-- Arozarena is hitting .282 with eight doubles, a triple, 12 home runs and 41 walks.
+- Arozarena has 69 hits this season and a team-best OBP of .403.

-- Among the qualifying hitters in baseball, he ranks 38th in batting average, ninth in on-base percentage, and 40th in slugging.
+- He ranks 28th in batting average, seventh in on base percentage, and 29th in slugging among the qualified hitters in MLB.

-- In 38.2% of his games this year, Arozarena has had at least one RBI.
-He's picked up more than one in 13.2% and driven in three or more of his team's runs in five contests.
+- In 27 games this season (39.1%), Arozarena has picked up an RBI, and in 10 of those games (14.5%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

-- In 34 of 68 games this year, he has scored, and eight of those games included multiple runs.
+- In 50.7% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (11.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.